akinyiv/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 3- displays content of two files.
 File 4- displays last 10 lines of a file.
 File 5- displays first lines of a file.
+File 6- displays the third line of the file.